 An Ember in the Ashes by Sabaa Tahir

 When Laia’s brother is arrested for treason, she risks her life for the rebels who promise his rescue, and spies for them from within the Martial Empire’s greatest military academy.
-There she meets Elias, the school’s finest soldier, but they soon realize their destinies are intertwined – and that they both are determined to fight against the tyranny of the Empire.
-Ravenclaws will find strong characters in people like Elias’ friend Helene (the only girl in the entire academy), who is fierce, able, intelligent, and TOTALLY deserves more attention than she gets.
-Sigh.
+There she meets Elias, the school’s finest soldier, but they soon realize their destinies are intertwined, and that they both are determined to fight against the tyranny of the Empire.
+Some might argue all the justice and bravery themes happening here make this a Gryffindor read, but we think Ravenclaws will fall in love with the intricate world-building and brilliant minds at play here.

 If you’re a HUFFLEPUFF